-CPAEF follows the restricted fund method, whereby externally restricted contributions such as scholarships and endowments are recognized as revenue in the corresponding fund when received or are receivable.
-Unrestricted contributions are recognized as revenue in the year received or receivable if the amount to be received can be reasonably estimated and collection reasonably assured.
+CPAEF follows the restricted fund method, whereby contributions externally restricted by donors such as scholarships and endowments are recognized as revenue in the corresponding fund when received or receivable if the amount can be reasonably estimated and collection is reasonably assured.
+Unrestricted contributions are recognized as revenue in the unrestricted fund in the year received or receivable if the amount can be reasonably estimated and collection is reasonably assured.